Reducing spreadsheet-based audit and compliance risks

 All this introduces delays to a process that must be timely and auditable.
 Rushing the process inevitably leads to mistakes, and failing audits often lead to fines for the organization and disruption to business operations.

 A modern analytics platform incorporating an open GRC component will support multiple systems and contain out-of-the-box functionality specifically designed to manage GRC activity, unlike the generic spreadsheet, which must be customized to the process and specializes in nothing.
 Modern GRC software will automatically track and alert you to compliance violations and automatically monitor issues in posted transactions.

-Read more about retiring spreadsheets from your governance, risk, and compliance activities and four other ways of reducing spreadsheet-created risks and inefficiencies in your organization in our best practice guide today and register for the webinar on February 25 where you will hear from Infor customer ORS MEDCO on how they improved their financial consolidation process with d/EPM.
+Read more about retiring spreadsheets from your governance, risk, and compliance activities and four other ways of reducing spreadsheet-created risks and inefficiencies in your organization in our best practice guide today and watch the on-demand webinar where you can hear from Infor customer ORS Medco on how they improved their financial consolidation process with Infor d/EPM.